 Occasionally Ancestry will allow you to gain access to their records over a weekend or a special event, such as Easter or St Patrick’s Day for example.

 Although only for a few days this is another great way for you to get a taster of Ancestry.
-And also it is an opportunity for you to find some of your ancestors records as well.
+And also it is an opportunity for you to find some of your ancestors’ records as well.

-And it certainly helps them as many visitors will decide to sign up to a package and find more records to help them build their family tree.
+And it certainly helps them as many visitors will decide to sign up for a package and find more records to help them build their family tree.

 Not only will you know when these free access events will take place but they also provide useful guides and tips that will help with your family history research.

 4. Visit Your Local Library